 The Tactical Project Manager Project Kickoff Checklist

-- Follow a proven formula for setting up projects
+- Follow a proven formula for setting up projects from scratch

 - Use best practices from successful projects

 - Stop worrying about wasting time or staying on track.
 Just follow the process.